Financial-Times/origami/apps/astro-website/src/content/documentation/tutorials/build-service.md

 Finally, we want to showcase the popularity of each fruit in a sortable table.
 To do that, we're going to use the `o-table` component.

-All of the markup that comes with an Origami component is available on the components' page in the Origami registry.
+All of the markup that comes with an Origami component is available on the components' page in [Storybook](https://origami.ft.com/storybook/).

 We can find the markup for the <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes">striped variation of o-table in the registry</a>, and copy that <abbr title="Hypertext Markup Language">HTML</abbr> into our work from there.